n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.airtable.md

 # Airtable

-[Airtable](https://airtable.com/){:target="_blank" .external-link} node allows you to automate work in the Airtable platform and integrate Airtable with other applications. n8n has built-in support for a wide range of Airtable features, which includes basic operations like creating, reading, listing, updating & deleting tables.
+Airtable node allows you to automate work in the Airtable platform and integrate Airtable with other applications. n8n has built-in support for a wide range of Airtable features, which includes basic operations like creating, reading, listing, updating & deleting tables.

 On this page, you'll find a list of operations the Airtable node supports and links to more resources.